mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 ## How to use split pages

+Before you begin using this pattern, read through [the limitations](#limitations) to make sure this is the right option for your site.

 ### 1. Create the main page

 The main page is where all the partial markdown files will be combined and displayed.

-- Create an `index.js` file.
+1. Create an `index.js` file.
 The main file must be a JavaScript file to make sure the scroll spy on the sidebar works correctly.
+2. In the frontmatter of the page:
    - Add `splitPages: true` to the frontmatter.
    - Add `order` to choose the order of appears in the `NavgiationAccordion`.
+   - Set `hideFeedback: true` (usually).
-- Import each markdown file in the main page.
+3. Import each markdown file in the main page.
-- Import the `splitPages` function to override the page's headings.
+4. Import the `splitPages` function to override the page's headings.
+(Depending on your set-up, this step may happen in the site's page-shell instead.)

-- Set `hideFeedback: true` in the frontmatter of the main page (usually).
+#### Example

 {{ <div className="mb18"><CodeSnippet code={`${MainPage}`} highlighter={() => highlightJsx} filename="src/pages/guides/split-pages/index.js" /></div>}}

 ### 2. Create the split pages

-You must save the partial markdown files in a folder next to the main JavaScript page.

-- Create a folder, `sections`, next to the main page.
+1. Create new directory, `sections/`, in the same folder of the `index.js` you create in the previous step.
-- Create markdown file for each page.
+2. Create markdown file for each page in the `sections/` directory.
+3. To each markdown file:
    - Add `splitPage: true` to the frontmatter.
    - Add `order:` to chose the order of pages - this is necessary in generating the headings.
 You will need to make sure this is the same order as the imported partial files in the main page.

+#### Example

 {{ <CodeSnippet code={`${SubOne}`} highlighter={() => highlightHtml} filename="src/pages/guides/split-pages/sections/intro.md" />}}